bahbyega/CDPA-course-2021/README.md

 Perform algorithms on graphs

 positional arguments:
-  graph_filepath        Path to your graph.txt file, where first line contains
+  graph_filepath        Path to your graph.mtx file in MatrixMarket format
-                        the number of vertices, other lines contain information about edges in the format of "src_vertex to_vertex [value]"

 optional arguments:
   -h, --help            show this help message and exit